ACloudGuru-Resources/course-mastering-aws-cloudformation/README.md

 ### Ch04_L03 - Template Strategies

-**Lecture Description:** Learn some of the best practises, workflows and tools for managing your templates https://amzn.to/32Gkl36
+**Lecture Description:** Learn some of the best Practices, workflows and tools for managing your templates https://amzn.to/32Gkl36

 1. Reuse & Stack Separation